3D scanning solutions

 Model

 Imagine you’re an interior designer who needs to show your client the plans you’ve drawn up for their future home.
 What better way to demonstrate your vision than by superimposing it onto the room itself?
-A 3D-scanned room gives you a perfect model of the place you’re working with, digitized and ready for you to put your expert touches on.
+Digitizing furniture is already in use by companies in the industry – having a 3D-scanned room takes things a step further and gives you a perfect model of the place you’re working with, digitized and ready for you to put your expert touches on.

 This helps architects, curators, and designers as well.
 Create your own space, and sell your ideas as realistically as they can be without wasting time and money on real-life demos or physical models.